zokugun/vscode-sync-settings/README.md

 -------------

 Support for Eclipse Theia is limited to:

 - settings

 - keyboard shortcuts

 - tasks

 - additional files

 Donations
 ---------

-Support this project by becoming a financial contributor.
+Support this project by becoming a financial contributor:

 <table>
     <tr>